AgenttiX/windows-scripts/README.md

 and select "Save link as..." to save the file to a directory of your choice.
 Then right-click the downloaded file and select "Run as administrator".
 This should open a command-line window and setup the scripts and their dependencies for you.

 If you get a Windows SmartScreen error saying that the file is blocked, you have to unblock it by right-clicking the downloaded file and selecting Properties, and then checking the checkbox named Unblock at the bottom of the window.
 Then click OK and run the script again.

-Due to various settings and configurations, you may have to run the script up to three times for it to work properly.
-Once the setup is complete, you can find the scripts in the directory `Git\windows-scripts` within your user folder (usually `C:\Users\<username>`).
+Once the setup is complete, you can find the scripts in the directory `Git\windows-scripts` within your user folder (usually `C:\Users\<username>`) if you chose per-user installation, or at `C:\Git\windows-scripts` if you chose global installation.

 ## Usage instructions
+Following the installation instructions should have created desktop icons for the installer and maintenance scripts.
+You can run these simply by double-clicking them.

+To run the other scripts, please follow these instructions.
 Most of these scripts are [PowerShell](https://en.wikipedia.org/wiki/PowerShell) scripts, which cannot be run by simply clicking them for security reasons.